What is Pet Diabetes?

 Pet diabetes is not yet curable, but with proper veterinary care, your pet will enjoy a very comfortable life.
 Your vet in Wayne can develop a plan to keep the condition under control with proper exercise and certain diet changes or restrictions.
 If necessary, our vet will determine the best type of insulin to treat your pet’s diabetes and help prevent complications.
 Dogs are more likely to require insulin injections, while cats may require short-term injections and may then often be managed with a specialized diet.
 Pets should see the veterinarian in Wayne regularly to have their blood sugar tested and medication adjusted if necessary.

-Contact Your Wayne Veterinarian for Diabetes Diagnosis and Treatment
+Contact Radnor Veterinary Hospital for Diabetes Diagnosis and Treatment